tomstorey/COMET/COMETbus_spec.md

 To simplify interrupt handling in a COMETbus system, the IACK/ signal has been replaced with AUTOVEC/ which permits a peripheral to signal back to the CPU that it can autovector the currently serviced interrupt.
 The CPU card generates the IACK/ signal which it propagates via the IACKOUT/ to IACKIN/ daisy chain.

 A peripheral must only ever assert the AUTOVEC/ signal when it is the currently serviced interrupter, which is resolved through the IACKIN/ to IACKOUT/ daisy chain and matching IRQ signalled via A3..1.

+### SYSRESET/ and BUSRESET/
+The VMEbus specification details SYSRESET/ as an output from any board that is able to reset the entire system.
+In a COMETbus system, SYSRESET/ is defined as an output from the CPU board to the rest of the system only.
+It is implemented via an open collector/drain driver on the CPU board.

+VMEbus specifies SYSFAIL/ as an output from a master that can be used to signal a fault condition to the rest of the system.
+COMETbus redefines SYSFAIL/ to become BUSRESET/, with the intention to provide a reset input to the CPU Board from another board in the system.
+Such boards may include watchdogs and other supervisors, or development tools that need to initiate a system wide reset.
+Peripheral boards within a COMETbus system MUST use SYSRESET/ as their reset input, and may initiate a system reset through the BUSRESET/ signal.
+BUSRESET/ should be implemented as an open collector/drain driver on any board that drives it.